Mutty Lall Seal

 Mutty Lall Seal (also written as Mutty Loll Seal, Mati Lall Seal, or Motilal Seal) (1792 – 20 May 1854) was a businessman and philanthropist from India.
-Seal began his life as a bottle and cork dealer but later became very wealthy.
+Seal began his life as a bottle and cork dealer and became wealthy.
 He donated large sums of his wealth to charity and education.
-Seal and Ramdulal Sarkar, another shipping magnate, became part of the Bengali folklore as great merchant princes.
+Seal and Ramdulal Sarkar, another shipping owner, became part of Bengali folklore as merchant princes.